mishaevtikhiev/evtikhiev.github.io/_pages/about.md

 patterns and dependencies, better understand how developers write software, and create tools that can help them do it more efficiently.
 While
 I was lucky to participate in a number of [practical collaborations](https://areyde.com/tools/), my personal interest leans closer to the analytical and the descriptive side of things.
 Oftentimes, I also help my colleagues in designing their studies and writing papers.
-My main interests in the software engineering research are:
+My main interests in the domain of software engineering are:

 * code clones,
 * open-source software licenses,